 - Pale, fatty, foul-smelling stools

-If you believe you have Coeliac disease you should first discuss it with your doctor, they can carry out a blood test to confirm it.
-It is important that you DO NOT stop eating gluten at any point during the blood test and the time in between the biopsy or your test will not be accurate and can even show negative.
+If you believe you have Coeliac disease, you should first discuss it with your doctor.
+They can carry out a blood test to confirm it.
+It is crucial that you DO NOT stop eating gluten at any point during the blood test, and the time in between the biopsy or your test will not be accurate and can even show negative.

 Firstly you need to make an appointment with your GP to discuss your symptoms.
 Some doctors are still uneducated about coeliac disease and will sometimes give you the wrong information.

-Some doctors are even advising patients to give up gluten before your test, if you give up gluten before you get tested your body may not show the antibodies which will mean your test will be inaccurate and in order to get retested you will need to eat gluten again for at least six weeks.
+Some doctors are even advising patients to give up gluten before their test.
+If you give up gluten before you get tested, your body may not show the antibodies, which will mean your test will be inaccurate, and to get retested, you will need to eat gluten again for at least six weeks.

 You mustn’t stop eating gluten for the entire time you are being tested (blood test and biopsy).
 This can be as long as 3-4 months.

-It is harder to reintroduce gluten once you have cut it out due to the severity of symptoms it causes, some patients find that they feel too ill to reintroduce for the 6 week period that is needed and give up on getting a diagnosis all together.
+It is harder to reintroduce gluten once you have cut it out due to the severity of symptoms it causes.
+Some patients feel too ill to reintroduce for the six week period that is needed and give up on getting a diagnosis altogether.

-There are 2 parts to diagnosing coeliac disease
+There are two parts to diagnosing coeliac disease.

-A simple blood test which checks for antibodies – it is possible to have a negative test and yet still have coeliac disease.
+A simple blood test that checks for antibodies is possible to have a negative test and yet still have coeliac disease.

 A biopsy (Do not go gluten-free until after you have the biopsy) if you have a positive blood test, you’re GP will refer you to a gastroenterologist where a gut biopsy will be carried out.
 Once you have had the gut biopsy, it is safe to start a gluten-free diet.